What Does Your Favorite Color Say About You? Pink, Red, Green, And More

 Red is considered the color of energy and vibrancy.
 Commonly associated with dominance and aggression, red is often used as an intense color.
 Red colors grab attention and leave a visual impact on the brain in both the short and long term.
 For example, consider the Target logo or the red script Coco-Cola logo.

 Red is also often associated with the word "stop," rage, and anger.
 It is also thought to provide a competitive advantage in sports, with the results of a study on Olympic athletes showing that athletes wearing red won more often than those wearing other colors.
-The color red may also have more than just psychological effects, it has also been shown that a red light raises blood pressure when shown to a person in a lab, while blue light has a calming effect.
-These physical color associations show the power of light in influencing our body and behavior.
+The color red may also have more than just psychological effects; it has also been shown that a red light raises blood pressure when shown to a person in a lab, while blue light has a calming effect.
+These physical color associations show that color does influence our body and behavior.

 Yellow